 This is the final course in a two course series of applied thermodynamics with regards to refrigeration/air conditioning cycle.
 This course will focus on the HVAC requirements of facilities with application to ships as well as any facility.
-Designing of HVAC systems, including heat balance, duct design and fan selection will be used to examine the system requirements and to examine potential modification to the existing system.
-The course will prepare the student for the Certified Plant Engineer-In Training (CPE-IT), Fundamentals of Engineering (FE), and United States Coast Guard (USCG) exams.
-ET ET 442L.
-HEATING, VENTILATION, AND AIR CONDITIONING LAB LAB HOURS: 2: CREDIT: 1 Prerequisites: ET 342, ET 342L Co-requisite: ET 442 ET
+Designing of HVAC systems, including heat balance, duct design and

+ET 442L.
+HEATING, VENTILATION, AND AIR CONDITIONING LAB LAB HOURS: 2: CREDIT: 1 Prerequisites: ET 342, ET 342L